 20th April Ilkley 2019

 In one of the largest fires this year 23 pumps were called to open moorland on Ilkley moor.
-A man has admitted arson in regards to this fire and will be sentenced at Bradford Crown Court in August.
+A man has admitted arson in regards to this fire and was sentenced at Bradford Crown Court in August 2019.
+Read our press release here.
 Strong winds made this fire spread more.
 5001-10,000 square metres damaged.

 21st April 2019